Resilient Distributed Vector Consensus Using Centerpoints: Resilient Vector Consensus Using Centerpoint

+\emph{Proof:} By Theorem \ref{thm:safe_center}, we know that an $F_i$-safe point is an interior centerpoint of $N_i$ points, where $F_i\le \frac{N_i}{d+1}-1 $.
+An interior centerpoint can be computed by taking the centroid of $d+1$ distinct centerpoints whenever an interior centerpoint exists.
+Therefore, we only need algorithms to compute centerpoints.
+If $d=2$, a centerpoint can be computed in linear time using the algorithm presented in \cite{jadhav1994computing}.
+If $d=3$, a centerpoint can be computed in $O(N_i^2)$ time by running Chan's algorithm \cite{chan2004optimal} four times and then computing the centroid of the four centerpoints returned.
+In higher dimensions $(d\ge4)$, the complexity of finding a centerpoint in the general dimension is unknown.
+However, Miller and Sheehy provided an algorithm in \cite{miller2010approximate} to compute an approximate centerpoint of depth $\Omega\left(\frac{N}{d^2}\right)$ in $O(N_i^{c\log d}(2d)^d)$ time.
+As a result, we can use the algorithm to get an $F_i$-safe point with $F_i < \mathcal{F}_{max}= \Omega\left(\frac{N}{d^2}\right)$. $ $

+\textbf{Remark 1} By comparing \eqref{eq:practical} and \eqref{eq:practical_CP}, observe that centerpoint-based computation of $F_i$-safe point improves the resilience of ADRC algorithm as compared to the Tverberg partition-based computation.
+Using centerpoint, we achieve optimal resilience in two and three dimensions, whereas in higher dimensions, the resilience improves from $\Omega({N_i/2^d})$ (based on Tverberg partition) to $\Omega(N_i/d^2)$ adversaries in the neighborhood of a normal agent $i$.

-In higher dimensions, current methods to compute either a desirable Tverberg partition or a centerpoint for a given pointset become computationally impractical.
-It is known deciding whether a point lies in the intersection of a Tverberg partition is NP-Complete and deciding whether a point is centerpoint is coNP-Complete.
-Various approximations are employed to compute these points in practice.
-In \cite{park2017fault}, authors use a ``lifting-based'' approximation that finds an $n_f$-safe point in presence of $n_f\le \frac{n}{2^d}-1$ adversarial nodes.
-In the following, we outline an algorithm by Miller and Sheehy to compute an approximate centerpoint \cite{miller2010approximate}.
-The point returned by this algorithm has a centerpoint depth of $\frac{n}{d^{r/{r-1}}}$ for any integer $r\ge 2$.
-For $r=3$, this gives an $n_f$-safe point when the number of adversarial nodes is at most $\frac{n}{d^{3/2}}$.
-By increasing $r$, the quality of approximation, and hence the bound on the number of adversarial nodes improves and approaches $n/d$.
-However, it comes at the cost of increasing time complexity as the runtime of the algorithm is $O( {rd}^d )$ for an integer $r>1$.
+\textbf{Remark 2} The point returned by the algorithm by Miller and Sheehy \cite{miller2010approximate} has a centerpoint depth of $\Omega\left(\frac{N_i}{d^{r/{r-1}}}\right)$ for any positive integer $r > 1$.
+For instance, if we consider $r=2$, then we get a point of depth $\Omega(N_i/d^2)$.
+By increasing $r$, the quality of approximation, and hence the bound on the number of adversarial agents improves and approaches $\Omega(N_i/d)$.
+However, it comes at the cost of increasing time complexity as the runtime of the algorithm is $O\left( N_i^{c\log d} (rd)^d \right)$ for an integer $r>1$ \cite{miller2010approximate}.
+Moreover, in another work, Clarkson et al. has proposed an algorithm in \cite{clarkson1996approximating} that computes a point of depth $\Omega(N_i/d^2)$ with high probability in time $O(\log^2 d \log\log N_i)$.